Follow

 Videos and Audio Including unnecessary or off-topic media Embed videos and audio that support your message

-When it comes to creating a PowerPoint presentation, the work doesn’t stop once you’ve added all the content, animations, and transitions.
-In fact, the last and often most crucial step is finalizing and reviewing your presentation before you hit that “present” button.
-I’ve learned the hard way that rushing through this stage can lead to embarrassing mistakes or overlooked details.
-Trust me, you don’t want to be caught with typos, awkward slides, or mismatched fonts in front of an audience.
-So let me share my best tips for this final step of the process.
+The work of crafting a PowerPoint presentation does not end once you’ve added all the content, animations, and transitions.
+In fact, the final and sometimes most critical stage is the preparation and revision of your presentation preceding hitting that “present” button.
+I learned this the hard way — rushing this stage leads to embarrassing mistakes and overlooked details.
+I guarantee that you do not want a set of typos, incongruous slides or misaligned fonts in front of an audience.
+So here are my best tips to share on this last part of the process.

-Before I even think about presenting, I always take a deep breath and proofread my slides.
-And when I say proofread, I mean it.
-It’s easy to skip over small mistakes, especially when you’ve been staring at the screen for hours.
-But typos, grammatical errors, and formatting issues can make your presentation look unprofessional.
+When presenting, however: I always take a deep breath and have proofread on slides beforehand.
+And to be clear when I say proof read, I mean it.
+When you’ve been looking at a computer screen for hours, it can be easy to miss little errors.
+But typos, grammatical errors, and formatting issues can make your presentation look unprofessional

 Why Does This Work?

-For example, I try to use the same font for all my headers and body text.
-I also avoid using too many colors because too much variation can distract from the content.
-If I’m using an accent color, I keep it consistent across the slides.
-You want the design to feel cohesive and polished.
+I make sure that the same font is used for all the headings and body text.
+I tend to stick with a few colors because too much variation can overwhelm the content.
+When using an accent color, I try to carry it through across the slides.
+You want the design to feel complete and professional.

 Why Does This Work?

-You wouldn’t believe how often I’ve had to make last-minute tweaks to my slides because things weren’t properly aligned.
-It’s one of those details that can make a huge difference, even though it’s easy to overlook.
-When things aren’t aligned, it can make your presentation feel disorganized and cluttered.
+You have no idea of the number of times I’ve had to quickly change my slides because things weren’t in proper alignment.
+It’s one of those tiny things that can have a massive impact while being so easy to forget.
+When things are not aligned, it makes your presentation look disorganized and messy.

-PowerPoint has alignment tools, which I use religiously.
-It’s a simple thing, but using guides and the “Snap to Grid” feature has saved me so much time.
-I make sure to align all my text boxes and images neatly.
-Sometimes, I even zoom in to ensure that everything is perfectly spaced.
+PowerPoint has alignment tools, and I use them religiously.
+It’s a basic thing, but guides and the ”Snap to Grid” feature save me a lot of time.
+Make sure all text boxes and images are lined up.
+At times, I even zoom in to make sure that the spacing is perfect.

 Why Does This Work?

-Here’s one lesson I learned the hard way.
-You don’t always know how your presentation will look on different devices.
-I once gave a presentation where some of my images were cut off because I hadn’t tested it on another computer beforehand.
-Now, I make sure to test my PowerPoint on various devices—whether it’s a laptop, projector, or even a tablet—just to be sure everything looks as it should.
+Here is one lesson I learned the hard way.
+You’re not always certain exactly how your presentation will appear across devices.
+I once did a presentation where some of my pictures were cut off because I hadn’t tested it on another computer beforehand.
+Now I test my PowerPoint on my laptop, projector, tablet and whatever’s around to make sure everything looks as it should.

 Why Does This Work?

-Testing your presentation on multiple devices ensures that your audience sees what you want them to see.
-It’s one of those small things that can make a big difference.
-If something doesn’t display correctly, you’ll have time to fix it before presenting.
-It’s all about avoiding surprises when you’re in front of an audience.
+This is the best practice and recommended to test your presentation on different devices so that your audience can see whatever you want them to see.
+It’s one of those little things that can have a big impact.
+You’ll have time to correct anything that doesn’t look right before you present.
+It’s all about not having surprises when you’re on stage.

-I used to think I could create a perfect PowerPoint presentation all by myself.
-But over the years, I’ve learned that getting feedback from others is invaluable.
-Before finalizing everything, I’ll send my presentation to a colleague or friend for a quick review.
-They might catch something I missed, whether it’s an unclear point or an awkward slide transition.
+I used to think I could build a complete PowerPoint presentation myself.
+But over the years I’ve come to realize that feedback from others is a gold mine.
+I’ll pass my presentation on to a colleague or a friend for a quick check over before finalizing everything.
+They may notice something I didn’t, like a muddied point or awkward slide transition.

 Why Does This Work?

-Feedback is essential because it offers an outside perspective.
-Sometimes we get so caught up in the process that we can’t see things clearly.
-A fresh pair of eyes can catch mistakes, offer suggestions, and ultimately help you create a better presentation.
-It’s about having an extra layer of quality control before you present to your audience.
+Feedback is important because it has an outside view.
+At times we get lost in the process that we cannot see clearly.
+Another pair of eyes can spot mistakes, provide suggestions and ultimately help you produce a better presentation.
+It’s about having another layer of quality control before you show up in front of your audience.

-Once I’ve reviewed everything, proofread, aligned, and tested, I usually go back to make some final adjustments.
-Maybe I need to adjust a slide’s layout to make it flow better, or perhaps I decide to swap out an image for something more fitting.
-This is when I add the finishing touches that polish the presentation.
+After surveying everything, proofreading, aligning, and testing, I typically return to make final adjustments.
+I might need to reflow a slide’s layout so it flows better, or replace an image with something more pertinent.
+This is when I apply deft touches that will refine the presentation.

-This step might seem like a small thing, but it’s the difference between a good presentation and a great one.
-Even after you think you’re done, there’s always room for just one more tweak.
+This step may seem small, but it’s the making of a good presentation versus a great one.
+And even when you think you’ve completed it, you can always make one more adjustment.

 Why Does This Work?